xp44mm/FslexFsyacc/readme.md

 # FslexFsyacc & Runtime

 Tools and Runtime for Fslex/Fsyacc analyzer/parser generation tools.

-Fslex is a code generator that uses regular expression techniques to divide the token sequence into groups at a higher level.
-Fsyacc is a code generator that use BNF productions and precedences to resolve the token sequence to an abstract syntax tree.
+Fslex is a code generator that uses regular expression syntax as a rule to generate a function, which divides the input token sequence into groups at a higher level.
+The Fslex is often used to remove redundant delimiters, add omitted delimiters or other syntax components, and so on.
+The Fslex is also used to determine context somewhere in the stream.

+Fsyacc is a code generator that use BNF productions and precedences as a rule to generate a function, which resolves the input token sequence to an abstract syntax tree.

 ## Fsyacc Example